-Staff told that patients could book an appointment in good time to see the dentist.
+Staff told us that patients could book an appointment in good time to see the dentist.
 The feedback we received from patients confirmed that they could get an appointment when they needed one, and that this included good access to emergency appointments on the day that they needed to be seen.

 During our inspection we looked at examples of information available to people.
-We saw that the practice waiting area displayed a variety of information including opening hours, practice policy documents, and the outcome of satisfaction surveys and audits.
+We saw that the practice waiting area displayed a variety of information including opening hours and guides to different types of dental treatments.
 The practice had a website which reinforced this information.
 New patients were given a practice leaflet which included advice about appointments, opening hours and the types of services that were on offer.